Prawinr17/New-portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

 - React.js
 - Node.js
-- Express.js
 - CSS3
 - VsCode
-- Vercel

 ## Features